cark/clojure-cli-portable/README.md

 You'll find the resulting zip file in the `out` directory.
 There are two scripts `script/build`and `script/compile`.
 You might have to set executable permission on these.
 #### Installing
-No affordances were made to ease the installation process.
 - Unpack anywhere you like
 - symlink from one of your bin directories
 - Set executable permissions where needed